-- The closed form is when two words are combined to form a new word such as bullfrog, snowball and mailbox.
+- The closed form is when two words are combined to form a new word.
+For example: bullfrog, snowball and mailbox.

-- The hyphenated form is when two words are separated by a hyphen such as two-fold, check-in and merry-go-round.
+- The hyphenated form is when two words are separated by a hyphen.
+For example: two-fold, check-in and merry-go-round.

-- The open form is when the two words remain separate but are used together to create a two-word phrase with a specific meaning such as attorney general, peanut butter and Boy Scouts.
+- The open form is when the two words remain separate but are used together to create a two-word phrase with a specific meaning.
+For example: attorney general, peanut butter and Boy Scouts.

 Compounding Makes Communication Interesting

 By adding a compound sentence or a compound word to your writing, you can make the sentence more interesting and more descriptive for the reader.
-The addition of too many words can also be confusing; so, be sure to use compound sentences and words judiciously.
+The addition of too many words can be confusing; so, be sure to use compound sentences and words wisely.